steve-caron-dynatrace/hot2020-k8s-openshift/01_Deploy_Sock_Shop/README.md

 ## Script overview

-First download the workmaterial from the github repo:
+First download scripts and manifests required for this class from the github repo:
 ```sh
 $ git clone https://github.com/steve-caron-dynatrace/dynatrace-k8s.git
 ```